The return to work interview is one of those meetings that’s all too tempting to skip over.

 - To ensure the individual employee is fit to return to work

-- To pick up on any concerns or underlying health conditions, enabling them to be addressed
+- To pick up on any concerns or underlying health conditions, enabling them to be addressed.

-What are the benefits of holding return to work interviews?
+Benefits of holding return to work interviews

 Far from a box-ticking exercise, return to work interviews bring considerable benefits.
 Perhaps the most important benefit to the organisation is that they should deter any sickness absences that are not genuine and reduce the level of absence overall.

-In addition, they can be used to:
+They can also be used to:

-- Confirm that the employee is well enough to be at work.
+- Confirm that the employee is well enough to be at work

 - Show employees that you have noticed their absence and that they were missed